tunrayodaniels/E-Commerce-Sales-Analysis/README.md

 ▪︎ Negative quantities
 ▪︎ Invalid price entries
 ▪︎ Negative price values
-▪︎ Missing or inconsistent total values
+▪︎ Missing or inconsistent "Total" values
 ▪︎ Invalid dates

-### Category standardization
+This meant that simply importing the dataset into Power BI and building visuals could have produced misleading results.
+My first step was therefore to understand what was wrong with the data and determine what could be corrected reliably.

+## 2. Data Cleaning & Transformation

+I used Power Query in Power BI to clean and transform the dataset.

+My general approach was:

+**Inspect — Identify — Validate — Correct — Recalculate — Verify**

+One principle I followed throughout the cleaning process was:

+**"Don't guess your data into being clean."**

+If I could confidently determine the correct value, I corrected it.
+If I could not determine the intended value reliably, I left it as "null" instead of making an assumption.

+## Duplicate Records

-The original Category field contained inconsistencies such as:
+The original dataset contained 103 records.
+During the initial investigation, I found repeated transaction records involving IDs 142, 146, and 175.

+I did not immediately remove the repeated IDs.
+Instead, I compared the records to determine whether they were genuine duplicates and whether any of the values needed to be corrected first.

+**ID 142**: The two records contained the same transaction information but had different "Total" values.
+I checked the Total using:

+Total = Quantity × Price

+5 × ₦645.26 = ₦3,226.30

+The incorrect Total was corrected before the duplicate was removed.

+**ID 146**: The two records were completely identical across the available fields, so I treated one as a duplicate and removed it.

+**ID 175**: The two records contained the same transaction information but had different "Total" values.
+I validated the correct value:

+1 × ₦111.36 = ₦111.36

+The inconsistent value was corrected before the duplicate was removed.
+After resolving the identified duplicates, the dataset went from **103** records to **100** records.

+This was important because I wanted to correct inconsistent records before removing duplicates rather than simply deleting repeated IDs without investigating them.

+## Category Standardization & Product/Category Validation

+The **Category** column contained several naming and capitalization inconsistencies, including:

 ▪︎ Sports vs sports
-▪︎ Electronics vs electronic, electronics, ELECTRONICS, Electronicss
+▪︎ Electronics vs electronic, electronics, ELECTRONICS, Electronicss, Electronic

+I standardized these variations.

-There were also instances where products appeared under categories that did not logically match them.
-I reviewed the product-category relationships and standardized the products into five categories:
+I also found products that had been assigned to categories that did not match the product.
+I reviewed the product-category relationships and corrected the classifications before carrying out the category analysis.

+The final product-category mapping was:

-Category | Products
+Category| Products

-▪︎ Books | Science, Biography, Comics, Fiction
+Books| Science, Biography, Comics, Fiction
-▪︎ Clothing | Shoes, T-shirt, Jacket, Jean
+Clothing| Shoes, T-shirt, Jacket, Jean
-▪︎ Electronics | Smartphone, Laptop, Headphones, Smartwatch ▪︎ Home | Blender, Vacuum, Lamp, Microwave
+Electronics| Smartphone, Laptop, Headphones, Smartwatch Home| Blender, Vacuum, Lamp, Microwave
-▪︎ Sports | Tennis Racket, Basketball, Football, Yoga Mat
+Sports| Tennis Racket, Basketball, Football, Yoga Mat

+This gave me a consistent category structure for the analysis.

-### Quantity cleaning
+## Quantity Cleaning

-The Quantity field contained missing values, negative values, and invalid text entries.
+The **Quantity** column contained missing values, negative values, and invalid text.

-For example, '4a' could not be reliably interpreted as a valid quantity, so it was treated as missing rather than guessed.
+For example, "4a" could not reliably be interpreted as a quantity, so I treated it as missing rather than guessing what the value should have been.

 After cleaning:

-▪︎ **92% valid**
+▪︎ 92% valid
-▪︎ **8% null/empty**
+▪︎ 8% null/empty
-▪︎ **0% errors**
+▪︎ 0% errors

-### Price cleaning
+## Price Cleaning

-The Price field contained invalid values such as:
+The "Price" column contained several invalid or questionable values, including:

-▪︎ 'abd'
+▪︎ "abd"
-▪︎ 'four hundred'
+▪︎ "four hundred"
-▪︎ '-100'
+▪︎ "-100"

-Where the intended value was clear, it was corrected.
+Where the intended value was clear, I corrected it.

 For example:

-'four hundred' = '400'
+"four hundred" => "400"

-Values that could not be reliably interpreted were converted to null.
+Values that could not be reliably determined were converted to "null".

 After cleaning:

-▪︎ **92% valid**
+▪︎ 92% valid
-▪︎ **8% null/empty**
+▪︎ 8% null/empty
-▪︎ **0% errors**
+▪︎ 0% errors

-### Total calculation
+## Total Calculation & Validation

-The original Total field contained missing and inconsistent values.
+The original **Total** column contained missing and inconsistent values.

-I created a corrected total using:
+I validated the transaction value using:

-**Total = Quantity × Price**
+Total = Quantity × Price

+Where both Quantity and Price were available, I used them to validate or recalculate Total.

-Where either Quantity or Price was unavailable, the calculated Total remained null rather than inventing a value.
+Where either value was unavailable, I left the calculated Total as "null" rather than creating a value without sufficient evidence.

-The corrected values were cross-checked against the available original values.

 After cleaning:

-▪︎ **85% valid**
+▪︎ 85% valid
-▪︎ **15% null/empty**
+▪︎ 15% null/empty
-▪︎ **0% errors**
+▪︎ 0% errors

-### Date cleaning
+## Date Cleaning

-The Order Date field contained an invalid value ('abc'), which was converted to null.
+The **Order Date** column contained an invalid value ("abc"), which I converted to "null".

-Valid dates were standardized, and additional time-related fields were created for analysis, including:
+I also standardized the valid dates and created additional fields for analysis:

 ▪︎ Month
 ▪︎ Month Name
 ▪︎ Year

-## Analysis
-The cleaned dataset was analyzed in Power BI to understand sales performance across several dimensions.
+## 3. What Metrics Matter?

+After cleaning the data, I used Power BI and DAX to analyze sales performance.

+Key Metrics

+Metric| Result
+Gross Sales Value| ₦133.94K
+Estimated Realized Revenue| ₦68.51K
+Total Orders| 100
+Total Units Sold| 3,357
+Gross Average Order Value| ₦1.34K

+## Gross Sales Value vs Estimated Realized Revenue

+The ₦133.94K Gross Sales Value represents the total recorded value of transactions in the cleaned dataset, including transactions with different order statuses.

+This means it includes orders that were:

+▪︎ Delivered
+▪︎ Shipped
+▪︎ Processing
+▪︎ Returned
+▪︎ Cancelled

+Because cancelled and returned orders may not represent revenue ultimately retained by the business, I calculated an additional metric:

+Estimated Realized Revenue = Gross Sales Value − Returned Value − Cancelled Value»

+This resulted in an **Estimated Realized Revenue of ₦68.51K**

+I use the word estimated because the dataset does not contain detailed refund or payment-settlement information.
+The calculation assumes that returned and cancelled orders generated no revenue retained by the business.

+Gross Average Order Value

+I calculated Gross AOV as:

+Gross AOV = Gross Sales Value ÷ Total Orders

+₦133.94K ÷ 100 ≈ ₦1.34K
+The **Gross Average Order is ₦1.34K**

+Other areas I analyzed included:

+▪︎ Sales by Category
+▪︎ Sales by Product
+▪︎ Monthly Sales
-### Revenue by Category
+▪︎ Units Sold by Category
-The category analysis showed:
+▪︎ Sales by Order Status
+▪︎ Sales by Payment Method
+▪︎ Top 5 Products by Sales Value

+## 4. Key Insights

-Category | Revenue
+Category Performance

+Category| Recorded Sales Value
-Books: ₦40K
+Books| ₦40K

-Home: ₦31K
+Home| ₦31K

-Clothing: ₦28K
+Clothing| ₦28K

-Sports: ₦23K
+Sports| ₦23K

-Electronics: ₦12K
+Electronics| ₦12K

-**Books generated the highest revenue**, while Electronics recorded the lowest category revenue in the dataset.
+Books recorded the highest sales value among the five categories, while Electronics recorded the lowest.

-Revenue was not interpreted in isolation; units sold and other dimensions were also considered to avoid making conclusions based solely on sales value.
+However, I did not treat sales value alone as enough evidence to make inventory decisions.
+Units sold, pricing, and product-level performance would also need to be considered.

-### Top 5 Products by Revenue
+### Top 5 Products by Sales Value

-The dashboard highlights the five products contributing the most revenue:
+The five products with the highest recorded sales value were:

 1. Shoes
 2. Comics